 SandRidge's inventory should support a decade or more of incrementally profitable growth, even at lower oil and gas prices, in part because of an aggressive hedging program.
 Read more

-SandRidge has gotten into trouble in the past as a result of too much debt, and despite recent improvements in its financial position, aggressive development plans point to continued balance sheet tightness over the next several years.
+SandRidge has gotten into trouble in the past as a result of too much debt, and despite recent improvements in its financial position, aggressive development plans point to significant balance sheet tightness over the next several years.

 For all its promise, the horizontal Mississippian is still in the early stages of development.

 SandRidge's reliance on vehicles such as trusts stems from its overleveraged balance sheet and, in our opinion, should be considered a form of debt that's less transparent than traditional financing.
 Read more

 SandRidge is led by president and CEO James Bennett, who took over for Tom Ward after Ward's forced departure in June 2013.
 Bennett had served as president and CFO since March 2013 and executive vice president and CFO since January 2011.
 From 2010 until Read more

 Based in Oklahoma City, SandRidge is an independent oil and natural gas company whose operations focus on liquids-rich carbonate plays in the Mid-Continent region of the Read more